 Answer: It depends.
 Utility connections are evaluated on a case-by-case basis.

-For example, if the natural gas, water and sewer lines are connected to the home, do not need replacement and no extensive trenching is required, then the costs may be included in our price.
+For example, if the water and sewer lines for the backyard suite build are connected to the home, do not need replacement, and no extensive trenching is required, then the costs are typically included in our price.
 However, if you have an older home with cast iron pipes, then these lines may need to be replaced entirely.

-Expect to spend $20,000 to $30,000 or more if you need sewer or water lines running under public property to be replaced for your garage suite.
-These lines will already have been replaced for newer infill owners, making it easier to build a backyard suite and keeping the costs down.
+Expect to spend $20,000 to $30,000 or more if you need sewer or water lines running under public property to be replaced for your garage suite by indemnified contractors.
+These costs are quoted and billed entirely by third parties.

 Q#2 – Are my natural gas and electricity connections included in your pricing?

-The electrical connection also may be a limiting factor in your ability to build a suite.
-If your suite’s power is connected to the back alley pole, this is included in our price.
-However, suppose you need to trench to a nearby transformer box, require a new 200A panel, or have to replace the power pole altogether to name a few examples.
+The electrical connection may also be a limiting factor in your ability to build a suite.
+If your suite’s 100A power is connected to the back-alley pole, this is included in our price.
+However, suppose you need to trench to a nearby transformer box, require a new 200A panel, or have to replace the power pole altogether, to name a few examples.
 In that case, there will be extra costs associated with your electricity connection.

 Q#3 – Does having a power pole on my side of the alley affect my ability to build a garage suite?

 Answer: You should be fine if you have a deep lot and can pull the garage suite back to meet the required clearances from the power pole(s).
-However, if you don’t have much room to move the suite back, then you may have to replace the power pole entirely.
+However, if you don’t have much room to move the suite back, then you may have to replace the power pole entirely – and this still may not guarantee that you can build a suite and meet the wire clearance.

 The cost of replacing a power pole isn’t cheap.
-Expect to spend anywhere from $20,000 to $40,000 or more depending on what ENMAX decides to quote you for.
+Expect to spend anywhere from $20,000 to $40,000 or more, depending on what ENMAX decides to quote you for.
+In some instances, they may ask you to replace one power pole, while in other cases, they could ask you to replace the entire alley’s worth.

 We carefully examine how the electrical connection will be made for a potential backyard suite during our site evaluation.
-If we believe the power pole clearances may be an issue, we ensure the lot owner is made aware and then discuss what options are available to move forward.
+If we believe the power pole clearances may be an issue, we ensure the lot owner is made aware and then discuss the available options to move forward.

 Q#4 – If I have a developed basement, is the interior demolition and repair included in your pricing?

 Answer: Once again, it depends.
-Given the uniqueness of every property we see, the interior demo and repair may or may not cost more.
+Given the uniqueness of every property we see, the interior demolition and repair may or may not incur additional costs.

-For example, if the utility room is on the front end of the house and we have to cut through the floor to install new piping, then any demo and repair to a developed basement will be priced accordingly.
+For example, if the utility room is located at the front of the house and we need to cut through the floor to install new piping, then any demolition and repair to a developed basement will be priced accordingly.

-However, if the utility room is at the back end of the house (which it usually is) and only a bit of drywall needs to be torn out, then the demo and repair costs will likely be included in our pricing.
+However, if the utility room is located at the back of the house (which it usually is) and only a small section of drywall needs to be removed, then the demolition and repair costs will likely be included in our pricing.

 Q#5 – I am a contractor.
 Can I do the utility connections myself?